There were 178 billion app downloads in 2017, and that’s expected to grow to 205 billion in 2019.

 There are some books you want to own and cherish forever, and there are some books that you want to read but don’t necessarily need to buy.

-Or maybe you want to read these amazing productivity books but don’t quite have the funds to buy them all just now.
+Or maybe you want to read productivity books but don’t quite have the funds to buy them all just now.

 Your local public library to the rescue!